Aisha Jumwa Bio, Career, Husband, Age, Education and Net Worth

 Aish Jumwa is currently not married, in records she had two controversial marriages.
-According to reports, Jumwa’s first husband was not interested in politics and when she decided to venture into politics she had to choose between the husband and her passion.
-Just like any other brave person, she choose her passion.
+According to reports, Jumwa’s first husband was not interested in politics and when she decided to venture into politics she had to choose between her husband and her passion.
+Just like any other brave person, she chooses her passion.

 She later got married to a former Jomvu MCA Karisa Nzai, but the union also went sinked after she was elected the Kilifi Woman Rep. She is a mother of three kids.